 - Withhold Full Report: Clients play and see the quick report but the professional they are working with provides the full report when they meet.
 Also used for marketing.
 The user provides contact information or has a contact before receiving the full report.

 - Customize Next Steps and other features: Replace or revise the Next Steps part of the report to be more specific to your clients.
-You can include the specific resources, programs and information to help them meet their goals within the context of your organization.
+You can include specific resources, programs, and information to help them meet their goals within the context of your organization.
 Contact us for more information or additional customization.

 Cards Vs. Online

 Both the physical cards and the online version have pros and cons.
 One is not better than the other.
 It is simply a matter of personal preference or logistics.